Adding a Custom Grafana Dashboard

 When you create a new Grafana service, it automatically includes data sources for all existing platform Prometheus services that are accessible to the running user of the Grafana service.
 However, to add a Grafana data source for a new Prometheus service that’s create after the creation of the Grafana service, you need to do one of the following:

 Restart the Grafana service.
 This will update the service’s data sources to include all relevant existing Prometheus services.
-However, note that any Grafana UI changes that were previously made for this service will be lost.
+However, note that any Grafana UI changes that were previously made for this service might be lost.

 Manually add the data source for the Prometheus service: